Planning a Park City Ski Trip: Budget Tips for Families

 Park City on a Budget

-Let's be honest - ski vacations aren't cheap.
-But with smart planning, you can give your family an incredible Park City experience without maxing out the credit card.
-Here are our best money-saving strategies.
+Ski vacations are not cheap.
+With smart planning you can give your family an incredible Park City experience without maxing the credit card.
+Here are the moves that actually work.

 Lodging

 Skip the slope-side luxury hotels and look at vacation rentals in Kimball Junction or the Canyons Village area.
-You'll get a full kitchen (huge savings on meals), more space for the family, and rates that are often half the price of Main Street hotels.
-Book early - the best-value properties go fast.
+You get a full kitchen (huge savings on meals), more space for the family, and rates that are often half the Main Street hotel price.
+Book early.
+The best-value properties go fast - especially around Christmas, MLK weekend, and late-January film week.
+By Thanksgiving the good ones are gone for those weeks.

 Lift Tickets

-The Ikon Pass is your best friend if you're planning 3+ days of skiing.
+The Ikon Pass is your best friend if you are planning 3+ days of skiing.
 Buy it in the spring for the following season when prices are lowest.
 Kids 5 and under ski free at most resorts.
-Also check for multi-day ticket packages directly from the resorts - they're almost always cheaper than single-day rates.
+Multi-day ticket packages bought directly from the resorts are almost always cheaper than single-day rates at the window.
+Walk-up day tickets are the most expensive thing on the menu.

 Equipment

-Rent skis from shops in town rather than at the resort - you'll save 30-40%.
-Jans, Cole Sport, and Park City Sport all offer family packages.
-For items you'll use repeatedly, buying can save money long-term.
+Rent skis from shops in town rather than at the resort.
+You save 30 to 40%.
+Jans, Cole Sport, and Park City Sport all offer family packages and several will deliver to your rental.
+For items you use repeatedly, buying saves money long-term.
 A quality pair of ski goggles lasts multiple seasons and beats rental quality.

 Free and Low-Cost Activities

 The Rail Trail is free and beautiful for walks or fat biking.
-Park City Museum is free admission.
-Many of the hiking trails are accessible in shoulder season.
-The Farmers Market (Saturdays in summer) is free to browse.
-Sledding at Rotary Park is free if you bring your own sled - grab a foam sled before your trip.
+Park City Museum on Main is excellent and very affordable.
+Many hiking trails are accessible in shoulder season.
+The Farmers Market (Wednesdays in summer at the Silver King lot) is free to browse.
+Sledding at Rotary Park is free if you bring your own sled.

 Food Hacks